-On the 1st of August, I was invited by my boyfriend to meet his parents, and see the sites of Athens.
+On the 1st of August, I was invited by my boyfriend to meet his parents.
+In the trip, I knew I wanted to see the sites of Athens.
 What I experienced still till this day has left me humiliated and traumatised.
 How things can be massively exaggerated and blow out of proportion is beyond understanding.
-If you are yet to read the full story please read have click link for the full story – Arrested at the Acropolis: What Really Happened.
+If you are yet to read the full story please read the full story – Arrested at the Acropolis: What Really Happened.

 There is guidance already on what one should do if arrested in a foreign country.
 After the ordeal of what I went through, I would suggest every single person that travels to read them.
 They can be found on this link – Help if you’re arrested abroad